 Richard is a Partner in the Dispute Resolution team at Appleby, specialising in corporate, trust and commercial litigation and regulatory matters.
-His regulatory focus is on data protection, AML and compliance, technology and eGaming.
+His regulatory focus is on data protection (including cyber), AML and compliance, technology and eGaming.
 Richard is one of the global leads for Privacy and Data Protection at Appleby and is the Guernsey lead for the firm’s Technology and Innovation practice group.
-He was described in the 2020 edition of Legal 500 as “comfortably Guernsey’s eminent data protection lawyer”.
+He was described in the 2022 edition of Legal 500 as “the go-to lawyer for data protection matters”.

 He has been heavily involved in trust litigation, appearing in the trial of the Tchenguiz litigation in Guernsey, also advising on trustee removal, mistake and momentous decision applications, working along the firm’s private client team.

-Richard has been working on data protection matters for some years and is recognised as being at the forefront of advising on Guernsey´s new Data Protection Law and GDPR.
+Richard has been working on data protection and cyber matters for some years and is recognised as being at the forefront of advising on Guernsey´s Data Protection regime and GDPR.
 He sits on the States of Guernsey´s GDPR Industry Working Party, is involved in policy development and is both the chair of the Bailiwick’s Association of Data Protection Officers and a qualified GDPR Practitioner.
+He is instructed by insurers in relation to cyber/incident response and managing breaches from initial discovery to remediation.

 Richard sits on the Digital Guernsey Panel and has been involved in providing input into the island’s Electronic Agents legislation, believed to be a “world first” in terms of setting a regulatory framework.
 He has also been involved with the Guernsey Financial Service Commission’s G-FIN working group and their wider initiatives at engagement with the local business community on fintech issues.
 He has historically been involved with the first use of blockchain in the private equity marketplace, spoken at the island’s first blockchain conference and advised on several digital identity, digital wallet, cryptocurrency and e-CDD projects.